Lovinity/wwsu/README.md

 ### /attendance/get
 Retrieve an array of show/program attendance logs for a specified date or specified DJ. **Requires Authorization**.
  - This endpoint supports sockets, uses the "attendance" event, and returns data in the structure defined in the websockets section.
 A socket is only subscribed to if dj and event parameters are not provided.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|